teoks0199/tp/docs/UserGuide.md

 #### 4.2.6 Reviewing a stall : `review-stall` <a id="reviewing-a-stall"></a>

-You can use this command to review an existing stall, and add your own star rating and even some text descriptions for the stall.
+You can use this command to add some personal touch to your food diary!
+Add star rating and even some text descriptions for the stall.

 **Format:**